 Welcome to Ghana, the safest, friendliest, most-affordable English-speaking country in Africa!
-The Republic of Ghana, as it is officialy called, is a sovereign multinational state and unitary presidential constitutional democracy, located along the Gulf of Guinea and the Atlantic Ocean, in the sub-region of West Africa.
+The Republic of Ghana, as it is officially called, is a sovereign multinational state and unitary presidential constitutional democracy, located along the Gulf of Guinea and the Atlantic Ocean, in the sub-region of West Africa.

-The Land of Sunshine welcomes one and all with warmth and hospitality, thus gaining the reputation as the friendliest African country.
+The Land of Sunshine welcomes one and all with warmth and hospitality, thus gaining the reputation of the friendliest African country.
 From the small villages populated by hospitable locals, to the modern city of Accra, Ghana surprises and amazes everyone that visits.

 Faithful keepers of the old African traditions and culture, the Ghanaian people are a perpetual explosion of color and ancestral exuberance.
 With a population of about 20 million, of which about 10% are living in the metropolitan area of the capital of Accra, Ghana still retains its old style flavors.